 A review on my trip onboard Singapore Airlines' (old) Airbus A380 in Suites from PEK-SIN.

 This trip is booked with a mere 35,000 Singapore Airlines Krisflyer miles transferred from American Express + 5.6$ in taxes!
-(See previous post for Krisflyer guide!)
+(See previous post for Krisflyer guide and how to get 100,000 miles from cards!)

 After a brief stay in Beijing, I arrived at the check in area 3 hours prior the flight to find the Check-In line for Suites Class empty.
 Beijing has regularly scheduled one daily flight on A380 to Singapore, and the rest are on variations of 777 throughout the year.
 This afternoon flight is the only flight with Suites though - so be sure to check it out when you are looking to book!
 Side note: award availability is always very good on this flight - especially in Business Class and Suites!